Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

 }

 ```

-- First, the contract type is declared `library`
+### The Contract Declaration
-Then, the imported `use std::block::height:` returns the current block height or block number in the blockchain context where this code is executed.
+- First, the contract type is declared `library`, then the imported `use std::block::height:` returns the current block height or block number in the blockchain context where this code is executed.
 And the imported `use core::ops::Eq:` uses the Eq trait for equality comparison.

 ### The Calldata
 - `arguments` representing the arguments of the function call.